paradisec-archive/PARADISEC_workflows/08a_video_processing_HandBrake.md

 It is also with this menu you can adjust your transcoding to accommodate a 10-bit source video.

-#### Frames per Second (FPS)
+#### Frames per Second (fps)
-Here you can adjust the FPS if HandBrake does not correctly capture your source frame rate.
+Here you can adjust the fps if HandBrake does not correctly capture your source frame rate.

 <p align="center">
   <img width="200" src="images/HandBrake-FPS-menu.png" alt="Screenshot of HandBrake video encoder menu">